tradesouthwest/tsw-options-page/README.md

  * @see https://github.com/luizbills/wp-options-page

 # Support
-Use https://github.com/tradesouthwest/tsw-options-page to post your issues with this theme.
+Use https://github.com/tradesouthwest/tsw-options-page to post your issues with this plugin.